 The NMSU-HHMI Curriculum Development initiative has broadened access to science and increased student success in science by restructuring two introductory biology courses (BIOL 111 and BIOL 211).
 The courses now represent nationally recognized models of the successful incorporation of student-centered, active learning into large science courses.
 Junior and Senior undergraduate peer instructors (BioCats) help freshman and sophomore students in those courses work through compelling case studies.
 The case studies help students learn to think critically and to apply information and concepts introduced in the lecture.
 In the first semester course (BIOL 111), these case studies, as well as activities designed to foster development of general learning skills, are facilitated by BioCats in small workshop sessions.
 The success of this approach has been described in Preszler (2009).
 In the second semester course (BIOL 211), the case studies are facilitated by BioCats during interactive class meetings (“lectures”).
 The success of this approach has been described in Shuster and Preszler (2014).
 We are continuing to enhance and expand our use of interactive case studies in BIOL 211 by leveraging the unique environment of NMSU’s new Technology-Enhanced Active Learning (TEAL) classroom.

 In addition to benefiting the students in introductory and key upper division courses, our reforms have provided junior and senior BioCats with the opportunity to develop their teaching and leadership skills.
-BioCats work 10 hours per week in one of the courses and receive a $1,500 stipend each semester.
+BioCats work 10 hours per week in one of the courses and are getting paid $10.80/hour.

 Who is eligible to apply to work as a BioCat?

-AdCats are undergraduate peer advisors, and are integral members of our advising team at the Biology Success Center.
+AdCats are undergraduate peer advisors, and are integral members of our advising team under the guidance of Avis James.
 Advisors are professionals who aid students in achieving personal, educational, and career goals through respectful, dynamic relationships wherein the advisor serves as a teacher and guide.
 Geared at helping undergraduate students through not only career and course choice, advisors also work to help students with decision-making, problem solving, and connecting with the community of available resources (such as tutoring, research opportunities, medical or graduate school preparedness, etc.).
-AdCats will be expected to maintain a weekly schedule, attend weekly meetings, assist with programs geared at student involvement, and report to the Director of the Biology Success Center.
-AdCats work 10 hours per week and receive a stipend each semester.
-For more details about AdCats contact Amanda Vescovo, firstname.lastname@example.org – Foster Hall 204 ◊ 575-646-3611.
+AdCats will be expected to maintain a weekly schedule, attend weekly meetings, assist with programs geared at student involvement.
+AdCats work 10 hours per week and receive a $1,750 stipend each semester.
+For more details about AdCats contact Avis James, Foster Hall, Rm 204, email@example.com or by phone 575-646-5471.